luminaxster/CS211-Spring2024-P2/README.md

 ### DoloresTest Class

 Your test class `DoloresTest.java` in located in `src.test`.
+It is a test class "test: Hello World!", with a single test method.
+Some hints are given to run your code.

-Provided test class template, one test method, with hints. **It will not be grade, but future projects and exercises will.**
+**It will not be graded, but future projects and exercises will.
+Start mastering JUnit now.**

 #### Compile your code bundle